 Students who participate in school-sponsored trips will be required to ride in transportation provided by the school.
-Exceptions may be made if the student's parent or guardian presents a written request by completing the appropriate Liability Release Form to the building level principal, 48-hours prior to the scheduled trip.
 The school shall not be liable for any injuries that occur to students riding in vehicles that are not provided by the school.
 If a parent or guardian is attending the field trip as a chaperone and is assigned the duty of supervision of students, he or she will not be allowed to bring siblings.
 No parent is permitted to ride school provided transportation.
 In the event of student misconduct/sickness, parents may be contacted to pick up and transport their child at the discretion of the appropriate building level administrator.
-No parent/guardian will be able to attend any school-sponsored trips and events (ex. field day) without a cleared background check.
+No parent/guardian will be able to chaperone any school-sponsored trips and events (ex. field day) without a cleared background check.